Make-School-Courses/Async-Template/README.md

 - **Contact hours:** synchronous class time, office hours
 - **Non-Contact hours** asynchronous learning modules, homework, tutorials, projects, etc. Anything that does not involve live instruction/office hours.

-For a synchronous course, there are 5.5 contact hours (class sessions) and 10.7 hours (tutorials, homework, projects, blog posts, etc.) of non-contact hours. **For the (Partially) Async courses, those 5.5 contact hours now need to also be non-contact**
+For a synchronous course, there are 5.5 contact hours (class sessions) and 10.7 hours (tutorials, homework, projects, blog posts, etc.) of non-contact hours. **For the Async courses, those 5.5 contact hours now need to also be non-contact.
+For Partially  Async, 2 hours will be contact.**

 ### When building asynchronous learning modules, be sure to keep these hours in mind to make sure you're meeting your credit hours.